autonity/docs.autonity.org/content/docs/glossary/_index.md

 ## peer-to-peer network (p2p)
 A distributed systems architecture in which the systems' resources are pooled and shared across nodes that are peers of the network.

+## Penalty-Absorbing Stake (PAS)
+A stake [slashing](/glossary/#slashing) model whereby [self-bonded](/glossary/#self-bonded) stake is slashed before [delegated](/glossary/#delegated) stake when applying [slashing penalties](/glossary/#slashing-penalty) for accountability events.

+In the PAS model self-bonded stake absorbs any slashing penalties before they are applied pro-rata to the remaining delegated stake.

 ## permissionless network
 A peer-to-peer network where access is open and public.
 Any node can connect to the network and become a [peer](/glossary/#peer).